EFForg/OpenWireless/README.md

 # Building the image

 You can do all of the above without building an image to flash to the router.
-Here is what you need, if you decide you do want to build an router image.
+Here is what you need, if you decide you want to build a router image.
 Building has been tested only on linux.
 Please refer to the OpenWRT build requirements

 http://wiki.openwrt.org/doc/howto/build#prerequisites